qsh-zh/Aggregate-Inference-MOT/README.md

 # Aggregate-Inference-MOT
 Inference with Aggregate Data: An Optimal Transport Approach

-# Code coming soon

-# How to reproduce experiments
+# How to reproduce experiments of SBP
 ```shell
 bash run_cgm.sh
 ```